 This consideration is worth repeating.
 Enlisting the help of a Jamaican wedding planner is priceless.
-This should not be confused with the hotel’s or venue’s wedding planner who will only coordinate the activities of the venue for your wedding.
+This should not be confused with the hotel’s or venue’s wedding coordinator who will only coordinate the activities of the venue.
 A hotel/venue coordinator is only responsible for ensuring that the hotel/venue provides what it has been contracted do.
 They will most likely be handling other events on the same day as your wedding.
 A full-service Jamaican wedding planner will be contracted to you and will work with you from start to finish to ensure that your Jamaican wedding is executed according to your vision.
 He/She will have the connections and expertise at their fingertip, can liaise with travel agents and hotels, and negotiate better rates on your behalf.
 Daunting matters such as monetary currency, recommended vendors, government permits and licenses can all be handled by your local wedding planner.

 5. A Wedding Website